SmashedFrenzy16/CPP-Currency-Converter/README.md

 # CPP Currency Converter
 This is a currency converter made in C++.
 Now you can convert to and from pounds sterling with ease!
+Built version included.